Managing options

 Deleting an option

 An option can be deleted from an event source if it’s in an Unpublished state.
-Deleting an option removes all the details and controls about the option but the event source will remain.
 To move your option into a state so that you can delete it, refer to the different lifecycle states of an option.

 To delete an option from Event Endpoint Management, complete the following steps.

-2. Find the event source that the option belongs to and ensure that the Option status is 0 published.
-All options in the Unpublished state will have a delete icon trash icon in their row in the event source table.
+2. Find the event source that the option belongs to and check that the status is 0 published.
+All options in the Unpublished state have a delete icon trash icon in their row in the event source table.

 3. Click the event source that you want to work with.